vmalay/storybook-github-page-template/README.md

 ## Access to your GitHub Page
 - GitHub Action for the deploy should be successful.
 You can check it in the project repo > Actions.
 - In the project repo in GitHub, go to Settings > Pages.
-- You'll see: Your site is live at https://username.github.io/repository.
+- You'll see: Your site is live at https://username.github.io/repository/storybook/.
+- This configuration allows deploying multiple GitHub Pages, you just have to use different folders in `build/`.

 ## Start in local
 - Run `npm run build-storybook`.